KMZQ (AM)

 KMZQ 670 kHz, ("AM 670 KMZQ") is a commercial AM radio station in Las Vegas, Nevada.
 The station airs a conservative talk radio format and is owned and operated by Kemp Broadcasting & Digital Media.

 It was granted by the Federal Communications Commission (FCC) with construction permit to decrease its daytime power to 25,000 watts from the original 30,000.
 It uses a directional antenna by day.
-Because AM 670 is a clear channel frequency reserved for Class A WSCR Chicago, KMZQ must drastically reduce its nighttime power to 600 watts, using a non-directional antenna.
+Because AM 670 is a clear channel frequency reserved for Class A WSCR Chicago, KMZQ must reduce its nighttime power to 600 watts, using a non-directional antenna.
 The transmitter is off U.S. Route 95 at Alamo Road in Las Vegas.

+Programming

+On weekdays, KMZQ has a local news and interview show in middays hosted by Kevin Wall.
+The rest of the schedule is nationally syndicated programs: Armstrong and Getty, The Clay Travis and Buck Sexton Show, The Wayne Allyn Root Show, Our American Stories with Lee Habeeb, The O'Reilly Factor with Bill O'Reilly, The Hugh Hewitt Show and Red Eye Radio.

+Weekends feature shows on money, health, real estate and repeats of weekday shows.
+Most hours begin with an update from Townhall News.